``

 Dutnall, W.

-He was the husband of Florence Rose Dutnall, of Malmains Cottage, Church Alkham, and had a son and daughter.
-He was buried at Alkham, with workmates acting as pall bearers
+He was the husband of Florence Rose Dutnall, née Welch, of Malmains Cottage, Church Alkham, whom he had married in 1898, and had a son, Arthur Cyril, and a daughter, Laura Winifed, both born at Swingfield.

 Dyer, M. F.

 Mary Frances Dyer.
 She was injured at her home at 37 Military Road on 2 October 1941 and died at the Casualty Hospital, Union Road, on 4 October 1941, aged 60.
-She was the "dearly loved" wife of George Dyer.
+She was the "dearly loved" wife of George Dyer

 "To my beloved wife, from her broken-hearted husband, George"